Duck season considerations

 GMA gathers data on previous harvests (from surveying hunters), environmental conditions (e.g. from the Bureau of Meteorology) and game duck distributions, abundance and habitat across eastern Australia (e.g. East Australian Waterbird Survey) and Victoria (i.e. Victorian helicopter survey).

 GMA prepares a summary report on relevant environmental factors and statistics and provides it to key stakeholders for their consideration and comment.
 The report is also made publicly available on the GMA website.

-GMA meets with the Department of Environment, Land, Water and Planning and the Department of Jobs, Precincts and Regions to discuss the report.
+GMA meets with the Department of Energy, Environment and Climate Action and the Department of Jobs, Skills, Industry and Regions to discuss the report.
 Discussions are also held by the GMA with relevant government departments in South Australia, and New South Wales.

 In January, the GMA Board of Directors consider all of the information collected during the process and develops a recommendation for the duck season arrangements.

 The GMA’s recommendations are then provided to the Victorian Government.
 The GMA also provides the Government with stakeholders’ views submitted during the consultation phase.

 Seasonal arrangements are set out in the Wildlife (Game) Regulations 2012.
-However, the Minister for Agriculture and the Minister for Energy, Environment and Climate Action and the Minister for Agriculture have the power to jointly make changes to season arrangements to ensure that hunting remains sustainable, responsible and safe.
+However, the Minister for Outdoor Recreation the Minister for Energy, Environment and Climate Action and the Minister for Agriculture have the power to jointly make changes to season arrangements to ensure that hunting remains sustainable, responsible and safe.

 Duck hunting season arrangements remain as per the Wildlife (Game) Regulations 2012 or are altered by the Ministers.